Sure Dividend

 Final Thoughts

-Caterpillar stock continues its impressive rise, having increased over 17% in the past one year compared to a near 11% decline in the S&P 500 index.
-Results in 2022 are expected to be strong, just as in 2021 where revenue and earnings-per-share surged significantly due to strong demand and increasing commodity prices.
+Caterpillar stock continues its impressive rise, having increased over 30% in the past year compared to a 25% rise in the S&P 500 index.
+Results in 2025 are expected to be flat.
 While the stock is trading above its average PE and our fair value estimate, it is not severely overvalued.

 Caterpillar has an industry-leading brand and a positive long-term growth outlook, but we feel the stock has simply become overpriced due to the rally since the pandemic lows.
-With a fair expected future return, we rate the stock a hold.
-Investors may be better off wait for a decline in the share price.
+With a mid-single digit expected future return, we rate the stock a hold.
+Investors may be better off waiting for a decline in the share price.

 Further reading: See analysis on our favorite agriculture stocks.